mundl/smires/README.md

 SMIRES is a COST Action addressing the Science and Management of Intermittent Rivers & Ephemeral Streams.
 SMIRES brings together more than 200 hydrologists, biogeochemists, ecologists, modelers, environmental economists, social researchers and stakeholders from 31 different countries to develop a research network for synthesising the fragmented, recent knowledge on IRES, improving our understanding of IRES and translating this into a science-based, sustainable management of river networks.
 More information about SMIRES can be found at <http://www.smires.eu/>.

 This git repository hosts the R-package `smires`, one of several outcomes of Working Group 1 (WG1, Prevalence, distribution and trends of IRES).
-Given time series of daily (weekly, monthly) discharges, its purpose is:
+Given time series of daily (weekly, monthly) discharges, its purpose is to:

--   to identify gauging stations that have an IRES flow regime;
+-   identify gauging stations that have an IRES flow regime;
--   to calculate relevant flow and intermittency metrics.
+-   enable inexperienced R users to easily calculate most flow and intermittency metrics;
+-   offer advanced R users a flexible framework for computing hydro-/ecological metrics;
+-   have only as few requirements on input data as possible;
+-   work with binary data (flow, no-flow);
+-   give the user free choice over the aggregation period (calendar years, hydrological years, months, seasons, ...);
+-   give the user free choice over the aggregation function;
+-   provide sample datasets of every participating European country;

 Installation of the R-package
 =============================